ChocolateLoverRaj/zfs-incremental-backup/README.md

 - Get the AWS ClI
 - Run `aws configure` and enter the credentials and region.
 Leave "Default output format" empty

-## Future Improvements
-Here are some improvements I can think of:
-- Being able to change the encryption password
-- Supporting other file systems like BTRFS
-- Supporting other backup destinations (especially if there is a lower-priced one)

-### Why would these improvements be made?
-- My personal setup changes (maybe I switch to BTRFS or something else other than ZFS)
-- Someone asks for the feature and I feel like helping them (if it's not to hard then sure)
-- Someone makes a PR and I merge the PR (sure I will merge if it's good)

 ## Story
 Inspired by [Immich's documentation](https://immich.app/docs/overview/introduction#welcome) including a personal story of why it was created, I will also write my story here.